 When the bus picked us up it had a new guide.
-He told us the Bow Valley Parkway had just reopened after being closed for a while and there was a chance we’d get to see some wildlife.
-He wanted us to keep an eye out for cars stopped by the road, because they may be looking at animals.
+He told us the Bow Valley Parkway had just reopened after being closed for a while and there was a chance we could see some wildlife.
+He wanted us to keep an eye out for cars stopped by the road because that usually means they were looking at something worth seeing.

-During our drive, he had the bus stop at a viewpoint that’s been used in ads to sell coming to the Canadian Rockies.
+During our drive, we stopped at a viewpoint that’s been used for decades in ads selling “Come to the Canadian Rockies!”

-After a while, we saw some cars that were parked on the side of the road and sure enough, there were several large Elk with huge antlers meandering by the railroad tracks.
+As we drove on we saw some cars parked on the side of the road and sure enough, there were several large Elk with huge antlers meandering by the railroad tracks.
 Cargo trains sometimes drop grain on the tracks and animals congregate to eat it.
-We opened some bus windows and I managed to snag a shot of one of the Elks.
+We opened our bus windows and I managed to snag a shot of this gorgeous hunk.

-Bear Tips: Our guide gave us some tips on what to do if we ran into a bear.
+Our guide gave us some advice on what to do if we ran into a bear.
 If you run into a Grizzly, you need to back away slowly.
 Chances are they just want to gorge themselves with berries, which happened to be in season when we were there.
-If they try to attack you, play dead.
-Black Bears are more territorial.
-They can also be brown.
-If you are attacked DO NOT play dead.
-Try to escape and if that’s not possible, fight back.
-(Easier said than done) Bear spray may be a good idea.

 The trail is a series of catwalks that have been built into the limestone cliffs.
-Water from the falls rushes down through the canyon.
-It was a little tricky taking a photo while dodging tourists with smartphones, little kids and a variety of big and small dogs, but it was beautiful and well worth it.
+Water from the falls rushes down through the canyons.
+It was a little tricky taking a photo while dodging tourists with smartphones, little kids, and a variety of big and small dogs, but it was beautiful and we loved it.

-There are a small café and gift shop at the entrance.
-Since we already packed sandwiches, we bought some tea at the cafe and ate our lunch.
-There are also nicely maintained restrooms nearby.
-Always a plus if you are female!
+There is a small café with a gift shop at the entrance.
+Since we already packed sandwiches, we bought some tea at the cafe and ate our lunch outdoors.
+There are nicely maintained restrooms nearby which is always a plus if you are female!

-As we sat and waited for the bus we noticed a crowd of people in the parking lot.
-It turned out a black bear had made its way up a tree next to the lodge and bungalows near the café.
-He was stuck, and we managed to get a few photos before the ranger showed up.
-I was glad I took my Canon camera with its zoom lens and managed to get him in focus.
+As we sat and waited for the bus, we noticed a crowd of people looking at something in the parking lot.
+It turned out that a black bear had made its way up a tree next to the lodge and bungalows near the café.

-We were the only two on the bus going back to Lake Louise beside our guide and driver, but they graciously entertained us with information about the area and stories.
+We were the only two on the bus going back to Lake Louise besides our guide and driver, but they graciously entertained us with information about the area and told stories.
 It was a nice way to see the sights without having to worry about driving.

 Read my other posts about the Canadian Rockies here: